hlakshm/cs5661-dsproject-GANbirdsImages/data/DataCardsExtendedTemplate.md

 and topic of the data, sources and motivations for the dataset, benefits and the problems or use cases it is suitable for.
+We will be working with a preprocessed dataset of Caltech-UCSD Birds from 2000-2011.
+The dataset.
+The dataset contains high and low dimensional pictures of birds, along with pre-trained text embeddings for training text-to-image synthesis.
+The data contains images in pickle format of 64x64x3 birds, and 256x256x3 birds.
+We also have pre trained test embeddings designed to encode descriptive captions, providing conditional inputs for text-to-image synthesi models.
+This dataset has a variety of birds from different species.
+The pictures also vary in color, angle, and environment.
+This will be great for seeing if our model has any issues with mode collapse.
+The images come with no metadata, meaning we won't have any privacy concerns with it linking to any entity.
+Overall, we have a simple yet effective dataset in which our model will be trained on.
 #### Dataset Link
 <!-- info: Provide a link to the dataset: -->
 <!-- width: half -->